Bengalis: Religion

 The largest religions practised in Bengal are Islam and Hinduism.
 Among all Bengalis, more than two-thirds are Muslims.
 The vast majority follow the Sunni denomination though there are also a small minority of Shias.
-The Bengali Muslims form a 90.4% majority in Bangladesh, and a 30% minority among the ethnic Bengalis in the entirety of India.
+The Bengali Muslims form a 91.1% majority in Bangladesh, and a 30% minority among the ethnic Bengalis in the entirety of India.
 In West Bengal, Bengali Muslims form a 66.88% majority in Murshidabad district, the former seat of the Shia Nawabs of Bengal, a 51.27% majority in Malda, which contains the erstwhile capitals of the Sunni Bengal Sultanate, and they also number over 5,487,759 in the 24 Parganas.

 Just less than a third of all Bengalis are Hindus (predominantly, the Shaktas and Vaishnavists), and as per as 2011 census report, they form a 70.54% majority in West Bengal, 50% plurality in Southern Assam's Barak Valley region, 60% majority in the India's North Eastern state of Tripura, 28% plurality in Andaman and Nicobar Islands, 9% significance population in India's Eastern state of Jharkhand and 7.95% minority in Bangladesh.
 In Bangladesh, Hindus are mostly concentrated in Sylhet Division where they constitute 13.51% of the population, and are mostly populated in Dhaka Division where they number over 2.7 million.
 Hindus form a 54.46% majority in Dacope Upazila.
 In terms of population, Bangladesh is the third largest Hindu populated country of the world, just after India and Nepal.
 The total Hindu population in Bangladesh exceeds the population of many Muslim majority countries like Yemen, Jordan, Tajikistan, Syria, Tunisia, Oman, and others.
 Also the total Hindu population in Bangladesh is roughly equal to the total population of Greece and Belgium.
 Bengali Hindus also worship regional deities.

 Other religious groups include Buddhists (comprising around 1% of the population in Bangladesh) and Christians.
-A large number of the Bengali Christians are descendants of Portuguese voyagers.
+A large number of the Bengali Christians are descendants of Portuguese voyagers, they're known as Kalo Firingi (Black firingis) or Matio Firingis (Earth-coloured firingis).
 The bulk of Bengali Buddhists belong to the Bengali-speaking Baruas who reside in Chittagong and Rakhine.
-There is also a Bengali Jain caste named Sarak residing in Rarh region of West Bengal and Jharkhand.
+There is also a Bengali Jain ethnoreligious group named Sarak residing in Rarh region of West Bengal and Jharkhand.